18F/18f.gsa.gov/_posts/2018-07-19-taking-the-ato-process-from-6-months-to-30-days.md

-We also keep track of system launch dates, to make sure we’re getting ahead on ATOs before it’s a time crunch. **The ATO Sprinting Team model was focused as much on reducing the an ATO _wasn’t_ getting done as the active time working on it.**
+We also keep track of system launch dates, to make sure we’re getting ahead on ATOs before it’s a time crunch. **The ATO Sprinting Team model was focused as much on reducing the passive time an ATO _wasn’t_ getting done as the active time working on it.**

 ## Artifacts